jkingportfolio/CI_PP1_TheCocktailBar/README.md

 ![Responsive image](docs/am-i-responsive.png)

 [The Cocktail Bar](https://jkingportfolio.github.io/CI_PP1_TheCocktailBar/index.html) website has been developed to provide potential and returning customers information regarding the menu, news, where to find us and the opportunity to book a table at The Cocktail Bar.
+The bar itself is fictional.

 ## Table of Contents